0 out of 5 stars from 0 reviews.

 Sweet clover does not take kindly to hard topping, so should be topped 10cm above the ground, to avoid damage to the plant crown.
 This may limit the options for weed control.
 The information on pest and disease tolerance for sweet clover is limited.
 Observations suggest that it is considerably more susceptible to sitona weevil and downy mildew than red or white clover.

-Silver Pendant - Mixed Flowers - Small ButterflyQuantities from £29.99
+Silver Pendant - Mixed Flowers & Rose - Medium HeartQuantities from £39.99